 At first, LivePlan didn’t impose limits on the number of items you could enter into the forecast.
-But, over time, we discovered that some LivePlan users were entering hundreds of individual items (revenue streams, employees, expenses, assets, etc.) into their forecast, one item at a time.
-This was a problem for two reasons.
+But, over time, we discovered that some LivePlan users were entering hundreds of individual items (revenue streams, employees, expenses, assets, etc.) into their forecasts.
+This was a problem for two reasons:

 As a result, we’ve added a 200-item limit per section in the forecast.
 This means you can add 200 each of revenue streams, personnel, expenses, assets, etc. We’ve made the limits high enough that most users of LivePlan will never even approach them.